charlielobster/CUDA_NekRS/README.md

 1) Some additional software:

-    a) something
+    a) Run this script

-       i) sudo apt install git
+       sudo apt install git

-       i) sudo apt install gh
+       sudo apt install gh

-       i) % login to github using gh auth login and enter your credentials
+       % login to github using gh auth login and enter your credentials

 3) Maintain /home/$USER/CUDA_NekRS_vars.sh